Saving trees since 2012Invasive vines choke and smother trees - ultimately killing them.

 The Hastings Vine Squad is a group of resident volunteers seeking to preserve the health of our trees (and ourselves!) by removing invasive vines.
 Come join us for productive fun and exercise.
 No experience necessary: we provide training and equipment.
 In two hours, you'll feel good about making a difference and saving a tree.
 You'll meet new people and learn about the plants in our ecosystem.

-Our schedule is also posted in the Conservation Commission calendar.
-(You can subscribe to the calendar with a google account.)
+Our most up-to-date schedule is posted in the Conservation Commission calendar.
+(View online, or subscribe to the calendar with a google account.)

 A bit more about vines